unboundedsystems/adapt/docs/api/cloud/cloud.localdockerimageprops.files.md

 ## Remarks

 LocalDockerImage uses a multi-stage build process.
 It first creates a stage that includes the files specified in this field.
-These fils are then available to the `dockerfile` to copy into the final image.
+These files are then available to the `dockerfile` to copy into the final image.